Steve McCurry

 Diane Arbus.
 1963

 For example, Diane Arbus felt attraction and fear towards unusual people: people with diversity.
-Dwarfs, nudisrs or prostitutes were her favorite subjects.
+Dwarfs, nudists or prostitutes were her favorite subjects.
 She approached them until the photographs of her were direct.
-They looked directly at the subject without fear managing to convey her concern to the viewer.
+They looked directly at the subject without fear, managing to convey her concern to the viewer.

-With the portrait he she illuminated their shadows, managing to remove the viewer from the inside, placing him in front of his real gaze, without masks.
+With the portrait, she illuminated their shadows, removing the viewer from the inside, placing him in front of his real gaze, without masks.
 Just what she felt.

 Steve McCurry lived in India for a time.
 His work shows a clean look.

 You know, leave your camera at home.
-Have the courage to explore and discover yous complete and real gaze.
-That way, you can incorporate your voice and feeling to each of your images.
-Temporarily get rid the photographic technique and remove the filter.
+Have the courage to explore and discover your complete and real gaze.
+That way, you can incorporate your voice and feel into each of your images.
+Temporarily get rid of the photographic technique and remove the filter.
 You have the opportunity to discover what makes you vibrate and develop your photographic identity.
 I would love to know if you have.

 Georges Louis Leclerc, Earl of Buffon.
 1788